You are not alone...

 Overwhelming worry

 This may feel like constant worry, racing thoughts, and even panic or anxiety attacks.
-New fears about baby's wellbeing may pop up in an intrusive way that interfears with the life you want. -
+New fears about your baby's wellbeing may pop up in an intrusive way that interferes with the life you want. -

 Exhaustion

-Beyond normal newborn tiredness, this is a a heavy fatigue that rest doesn't fit.
-It can look like insomnia, a loss of appetite, and difficulty sleeping even when baby sleeps.
+Beyond normal newborn tiredness, this is a heavy fatigue that rest doesn't fix.
+It can look like insomnia, a loss of appetite, and difficulty sleeping even when your baby sleeps.